litestar-org/litestar/docs/usage/security/abstract-authentication-middleware.rst

 Example: Implementing a JWTAuthenticationMiddleware
 ---------------------------------------------------

-Since the above is quite hard to grasp in the abstract, lets see an example.
+Since the above is quite hard to grasp in the abstract, let us see an example.

 We start off by creating a user model.
-It can be implemented using pydantic, and ODM, ORM, etc. For the sake of the example here lets say it's a SQLAlchemy model:
+It can be implemented using pydantic, and ODM, ORM, etc. For the sake of the example here let us say it is a SQLAlchemy model:

 .. code-block:: python
     :caption: my_app/db/models.py